Hany-Almnaem/pdp/design.md

 ### Fault Handling
 1. If a provider fails to submit valid proofs within the proving period:
    - The provider must call nextProvingPeriod to acknowledge the fault
-   - The listener contract emits an event registering the fault
+   - The SimplePDPService contract emits an event registering the fault
    - The system updates the next challenge epoch

 ## Security Considerations